BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Frameworks/mod-configuration-menu.md

   }
 ],
 ```

+3. This might require a Reload Window or just reopening your editor, but you're done don't need to do this again.
+The schema will be always up-to-date with MCM releases.

 Alternatively, you could replace `url` with the schema JSON file path (e.g. could be where you place IDEHelpers or Osi.lua files).
 It should work with the URL though, and this way you'll always have an up-to-date schema.